Illinois surveys storm damage after tornadoes hit Chicago area

-CHICAGO (AP) — National Weather Service teams were surveying storm damage Thursday in the Chicago area and northeast Illinois, where fierce winds from at least four tornadoes ripped roofs from buildings, downed trees and sent residents scrambling for safety as sirens sounded.
+CHICAGO (AP) — National Weather Service teams were surveying storm damage Thursday in the Chicago area and northeast Illinois, where fierce winds from tornadoes ripped roofs from buildings, downed trees and sent residents scrambling for safety as sirens sounded.

 Four teams from the weather service headed out Thursday morning to inspect storm damage reported Wednesday across numerous areas of the Chicago metropolitan area and points farther west to determine if tornadoes caused that damage, said Zachary Yack, a meteorologist with the weather service’s Chicago area office.

-As of Thursday afternoon, the weather service confirmed at least four tornadoes, including one that touched down in the Cicero area, near O’Hare International Airport.
+As of Thursday afternoon, the weather service confirmed at least seven low-grade tornadoes, including one that touched down in the Cicero area, near O’Hare International Airport.
 The twister sent passengers dashing for shelter at the airport and disrupted hundreds of flights, but no injuries were reported.

-Survey teams in McHenry, Lake, DuPage, and parts of Cook counties continue to examine damage, the weather service’s Chicago area office said on Twitter.
+Teams continue to examine damage, the weather service’s Chicago-area office said on Twitter.

 Ty Carr, a resident of the Skyline Motel in McCook, Illinois, said a tornado tore off its roof.